zetseatZ/into-cps.github.io/simulators/overture/index.md

 end World
 ```

-The `system` has one special instance variable `hwi` this is used to auto link the FMI interface to the VDM model.
+The `system` has one special instance variable `hwi`.
+This is used to auto link the FMI interface to the VDM model.

 ```
 system System